Adamant-im/adamant-iOS/README.md

-# iOS version of ADAMANT Messenger
+# Adamant-iOS

-It's a native iOS version of ADAMANT Messenger.
+iOS native client for ADAMANT Messenger.
 Available at App Store *(now it's in TestFlight)*.
 You can use this repository to build your own ADAMANT iOS application.

 ADAMANT is the most secure and anonymous messenger, encrypted with Blockchain.